Vornado Realty Trust

 Vornado Realty Trust is an American real estate investment trust formed in Maryland in 1982, with its primary office in New York City.
 The company invests in office buildings and street retail in Manhattan.

 History

-Two Guys

 The origins of the company can be traced back to the Two Guys discount store chain, founded in 1947 by brothers Sidney and Herbert Hubschman.
-In 1959, Two Guys acquired O. A. Sutton Corporation, manufacturers of the Vornado line of electric fans, and the company was subsequently renamed Vornado Inc.
+In 1959, Two Guys acquired O. A. Sutton Corporation, manufacturers of the Vornado line of electric fans, and the company was renamed Vornado Inc.

 By 1964, the company operated over 200 stores.
 In the 1970s, Vornado began divesting its retail operations.
 In 1978, the company sold 80 Two Guys locations in California.

-In 1980, Interstate Properties Inc., a real estate development company controlled by Steven Roth, acquired an 18% stake in Vornado, since Roth became interested in the company's real estate holdings.
-In 1981, Interstate Properties took control of the firm after winning a proxy struggle against existing management and closed additional stores, reducing the number of stores in operation to 12.
+In 1980, Interstate Properties, a real estate development company controlled by Steven Roth, acquired an 18% stake in Vornado due to its real estate holdings.
+In 1981, Interstate Properties took control of the firm after winning a proxy fight against existing management and reduced the number of stores in operation to 12.